abinit/abinit/doc/developers/abimkdocs.md

 Bibliographic references must be in bibtex format and should provide enough information so that the python code can generate appropriate links in the website.
-The central bibliography database is presently located in `~abinit/doc/abiref.bib`
+The central bibliography database is presently located in `~abinit/doc/abiref.bib`.

-For published work with a DOI, we strongly recommend *avoiding* a `cut&paste` from your bibtex files (there are units tests to enforce the presence of particular entries in the bibtex document and your bibtex may not fullfill these requirements).
+For published work with a DOI, we strongly recommend *avoiding* a `cut&paste` from your own bibtex file to the central bibliography database.
+Indeed, there are units tests to enforce the presence of particular entries in the bibtex document and your bibtex may not fullfill these requirements.

 Providing bibtex data from the publisher site is a better method.
 If you know the DOI of the article, it is also possible to use [BetterBib](https://github.com/nschloe/betterbib)